Higher Tate traces of Chow motives: Application to projective homogeneous varieties

-\begin{proof} As $X$ and $X'$ are of the same type, the Poincaré polynomials of $X_{F_{sep}}$ and $X'_{F_{sep}}$ are equal.
+\begin{proof} As $X$, $X'$ and $G$, $G'$ are of the same type, the Poincaré polynomials of $X_{F_{sep}}$ and $X'_{F_{sep}}$ are equal.
 Furthermore the analysis of the Tits $p$-indexes of \cite{dCG} shows that in all the case considered, $G_{F(X)}$ and $G'_{F(X')}$ are split.
 Corollary \ref{critborel} thus states that $M(X)$ and $M(X')$ are isomorphic if and only if for any field extension $E/F$, $G_E$ is split by a prime-to-$p$ field extension if and only if $G'_E$ is split by a (possibly different) prime-to-$p$ extension.
-The result boils down to cohomological characterizations of this property given in \cite{dCG}, namely Corollary 10 for types $G_2$, $F_4$ and $E_8$; Corollary 14 for type $^1\!E_6$ and Proposition 15 for type $E_7$. \end{proof}
+The cohomological characterizations for this property are given in \cite{dCG}. \end{proof}